5 Reasons Why You Need A Gemstone Ring

 A century’s worth of proposals has trained us to expect (and hope for) the bright icy white, rainbow flash of a crystal clear diamond to pop the big question.
 In the more recent years, we’re seeing the itch for an alternative to eternal elegance- aren’t we all a little hot to trot, endlessly chasing trends, all while simultaneously trying to make it our own?

 To be specific, not all gemstones are making the cut for a piece that can bear everyday wear.
-Precious and premium gemstones such as Rubies, Sapphires and Emeralds (all three of which are a part of Victoria Beckham’s sought-after 15 engagement ring collection, more on that ahead) are the gemstone players you really want to keep your eyes, and hands on.
+Precious and premium gemstones such as Rubies, Sapphires and Emeralds (all three of which are a part of Victoria Beckham’s sought-after 15 engagement ring collection) are the gemstone players you really want to keep your eyes, and hands on.

 Here are 5 reasons why it’s time for you to make a jump on gems: